Wildlife - Wild Turkeys

 Spring Gobbler Bag Limits in South Carolina

-- The current statewide bag limit is 5 gobblers in South Carolina.
+- Prior to 2016 the statewide bag limit was 5 gobblers in South Carolina.

 - Eleven (11) counties in the midlands and Pee Dee have a 2 bird limit.